MrMarans/Strom-App/readme.md

 This App is a small app to track ones own electricity intake our outtake.

 Basically you have a timeline and you can add something based on year and month.
+Currently hard coded to show statistics only until 2035.

 to run locally:
 pip install poetry